CodeByZach/sublime_bracket_highlighter/docs/src/markdown/usage.md

 ## Shortcuts

-BH provides no shortcuts in order to avoid shortcut conflicts, but you can view the included [`Example.sublime-keymap`][keymap] file to get an idea how to set up your own.
+BH provides no shortcuts in order to avoid shortcut conflicts, but you can view the included [`Default.sublime-keymap`][keymap] file to get an idea how to set up your own.

 --8<-- "refs.md"